peterkuma/tjrapid/README.md

         cp tjrapid/settings_local-example.py tjrapid/settings_local.py
         vim tjrapid/settings_local.py

-5. Initialize the database:
+5. If you have a dump of the database, restore it as db/tjrapid.sqlite.
+   Synchronize the database with Django models:

         ./manage.py syncdb

-   If you have a dump of the database, restore it as db/tjrapid.sqlite.

 6. Collect static files into the static directory: